cgmpresser/SubHunt/README.md

  A setup project for the sub hunt game.

 ## What's New?
+### 2/25/2025
+- Targets make a noise audible when you are nearby.
+- Target can fire torpedo
+- Target moves using physics forces
+- Player takes damamge from torpedo hit
+- Reduced to one target.

+### 2/25/2025
 - Incorporated Anaya's code organization (subfolders in res:// ) and torpedo.
 - Incorporated Dipto's short sonar sound.
 - Incorporated Yash's code for movement.